knpuniversity/ansible/knpu/ansistrano/server-provision.md

 cattle start signing up in herds: the site *only* lives on my local computer!
 It's time to release it to the cow masses.
 Yep, it's time to deploy!

-But... how!
+But... how?
 There are probably 50 good ways to deploy!
 Bah!
 And these days, you can even deploy with a Platform as a Service: something like Platform.sh or Heroku.
 These take care of almost *everything* for you.
 I love these, and we use Platform.sh for part of KnpUniversity.
 They *do* have some limitations, but they are the *fastest*